MeloMellow/folder-sprite/readme.md

     dress_casual_blur = 2.3) # we applied a blur only to the casual image of the dress attribute group
 ```

+### manipulating image groups

+By default Renpy already gives us a way to manipulate the attributes of the sprite that is being projected onto the screen, but how do we manipulate a group of images that is not an attribute group?

 ## FolderSprite vs Layeredimage

 The following will compare examples of sprites made with FolderSprite and with Layeredimages.